maccelarimatt/Benchmarking-Post-Quauntum-Cryptography/docs/security/SHOR.md

    uses weights (`logical_op_weight_depth`, `logical_op_weight_tof`) so that
    Toffoli layers can be treated as slightly more error-prone than a single Clifford depth slot.
+   Utilisation targets above 1.0 model deliberate backlog (factories feeding the computation more slowly than peak Toffoli demand), which is how the GE baseline reaches the headline 8 hour runtime.

 ### Default Scenarios